-Retention: The events table only contains the data for the last 30 days unless a larger data retention window has been agreed upon.
-This data is also exported into the S3 archive.
+Retention: The events table only contains the data for the last 365 days unless a larger data retention window has been agreed upon through Premium Data Access.
+This data can also be exported into a S3 archive.
 This will make sure that even after the retention window of your game you will still be able to restore the data at a later point in time.
-This is something we can do for you in our warehouse or you can restore this data somewhere else.

 Update interval: As events come in they are enriched in batches and inserted into the events table every few hours.

-Columns: There are some predefined columns that contain enriched data such as the last known value for acquisitionChannel, userCountry and start date in the respective gaAcquistionChannel, gaUserCountry and gaUserStartDate columns.
+Columns: There are some predefined columns that contain enriched data such as the last known value for certain metrics.
+These columns’ names start with ‘GA’, for example the GAACQUISITIONCHANNEL, GAUSERCOUNTRY and GAUSERSTARTDATE columns, etc…

 When a new parameter is received we will add this as a column to the events table if it does not already exist.